-6 Warning Signs That You Are Definitely Not Ready To Get Engaged Any Time Soon
+6 Signs You're Not Ready To Get Engaged

 We've all known those couples — the ones who have a relationship that's in the gutter one minute and then they're walking down the aisle the next.
 Yes, it confuses all of us.
 But the fact of the matter is that until you're actually engaged, you never know quite how/when it's going to happen.
 And sometimes, all of that uncertainty about the event itself can be a reflection of how you're feeling about your partner — because, yes, that kind of commitment is scary.
 So how exactly do you know when you're ready to get engaged?
 It's normal to have some doubts about things in any relationship; you're only human.
 However, when getting engaged, it's important to be as sure as you can possibly be before you, you know, dedicate your entire life to someone.
 That's kind of a big deal.